jallanxjallan/hhp/stories/alliance_with_baker_mckenzie.md

 ---
+create: 1 Jun 09:52
+model: gpt-4o-mini-2024-07-18
 note_id: 229
+source: stories/alliance_with_baker_mckenzie.md
-status: 📝
+status: 🖊️
 title: Alliance with Baker McKenzie
 ---

-1. In the 1990s the dream of Indonesian companies and pop stars was “Going International”

-1. HHP was the first local law firm to “Go International” by joining the network of global law firms.

-1. The coordinating firm was Baker McKenzie, noted for expertise in cross-border legal agreements.

-1. This network gave HHP access to knowledge and experience of numerous law firms in both developed and developing economies.
+In the 1990s, as the spirit of “Go International” captured the imagination of Indonesian businesses and artists alike, HHP stood at the forefront of this outward-looking wave.
+It became the first Indonesian law firm to join a global legal network through a strategic collaboration with Baker McKenzie—an internationally respected firm known for its cross-border legal expertise.
+This affiliation marked a pivotal step in HHP’s growth, enhancing its ability to serve clients with global ambitions while maintaining its identity as an independent Indonesian firm.
+Through the network, HHP gained access to shared knowledge and best practices from member firms around the world, including insights from both advanced and emerging markets.